 For other key related initiatives see Key Important Initiatives.

 Modified evidence development pathway: use of RWD in trial planning

-Early (meta-) analyses of effectiveness data for comparator therapies from trials and from observational studies may help refine the design of conventional (explanatory) phase 3 trials when a standard evidence development pathway is followed.
-This may help target the trial population, or reduce the sample size or study duration needed.
+Early analyses (and meta-analyses) of effectiveness data for comparator therapies from trials and from observational studies may help refine the design of conventional (explanatory) phase 3 trials when a standard evidence development pathway is followed.
+This may help to refine/target the trial population, or to reduce the sample size and/or study duration required.

 Figure 4.
 RWD in trial planning pathway

 - It is possible that using RWD in designing the phase 3 trial may reduce the time to marketing authorisation.